How to pay attention to anxiety

 The home and work environments are also reflecting our mental health vulnerabilities.
 We are all more vulnerable in the place where we are spending the most time of our day the most.

 Whether you are a remote worker, essential worker, or stay-at-home parent, notice.

 Paying attention to signs of anxiety and stress is not optional.

-Lowering anxiety, calming down, and centering yourself is key for your wellbeing.
+Lowering anxiety and knowing how to center yourself is key for your wellbeing.
 During your day, your mind has infinite times to focus on the negativity of the world.
 It is easy to get your stress to rise when you only hear conversations about the pandemic.

-At work and home, everybody is feeling the long term of social restrictions.
+At work and home, everybody is feeling the long-term of our social restrictions.
 These limitations can make us feel trapped and affect our day’s productivity.

 It can affect your concentration, your plans, emotions, and judgments.
 Anxiety can even make you prone to making mistakes.

 In our stressful days, look to establish a midday break.
 At home, in the car, or at work, take a 3-minute mindful seat.